GeoffAWaddington/CSI30Wiki/Tips-and-Tricks.md

      F1                        Reaper _S&M_SHOW_IMG1
 ```

-Repeat this as needed for other zones.
+Repeat this as needed for other zones and image slots.

 ### Step 5: Setup the Window in Reaper as desired
 You may want to dock the image window, you may prefer a floating window, you may want it on another screen.
 May be a good idea to include it in screen sets.